-5 As explained under Specific Objective 4.3, the full implementation of the Regional Strategy (2016-2021) should also be a measure of the effectiveness of a maritime administration.
-A wellstructured and specific National Action Plan (NAP) clearly defining the procedures and required actions that will help each country to implement the Regional Strategy (2016-2021) will ensure, or at least facilitate, the attaining of the aims and objectives of the Regional Strategy (2016-2021) with the support of REMPEC.
+5 As explained under Specific Objective 3, the full implementation of the Regional Strategy (2016-2021) should also be a measure of the effectiveness of a maritime administration.
+A wellstructured and specific National Action Plan (NAP) clearly defining the procedures and required actions that will help each Contracting Party to the Barcelona Convention to implement the Regional Strategy (2016-2021) will ensure, or at least facilitate, the attaining of the aims and objectives of the Regional Strategy (2016-2021) with the support of REMPEC.

-6 Such initiative would also facilitate the linking of the NAP with International Maritime Organization (IMO) efforts concerning the definition of IMO instruments compliance gaps, inter alia the IMO Member State Audit Scheme (IMSAS), including the IMO Instruments Implementation Code (III Code), IMO's plans to assist developing countries with the preparation of national maritime policies focusing on IMO related issues, and, ultimately, to define a plan of action to fill the identified gaps.
-In other words, the NAPs would provide a useful tool to assess progress in individual countries and guide them in their implementation efforts in a tailored manner, including the carrying out of a national assessment and the definition of the remedial action that may be deemed necessary.
+6 Such initiative would also facilitate the linking of the NAP with the International Maritime Organization (IMO)'s efforts concerning the definition of IMO instruments compliance gaps, inter alia the IMO Member State Audit Scheme (IMSAS), including the IMO Instruments Implementation Code (III Code), IMO's plans to assist developing countries with the preparation of national maritime policies focusing on IMO related issues, and, ultimately, to define a plan of action to fill the identified gaps.
+In other words, the NAPs would provide a useful tool to assess progress in individual Contracting Parties to the Barcelona Convention and guide them in their implementation efforts in a tailored manner, including the carrying out of a national assessment and the definition of the remedial action that may be deemed necessary.